Aggressive Peace Order Lawyer |

 Other important places where he or she goes.

-Residence exclusion orders -- orders telling the restrained person to move out from where the protected person lives and to take only clothing and personal belongings until the court hearing.
+Residence exclusion orders -orders telling the restrained person to move out from where the protected person lives and to take only clothing and personal belongings until the court hearing.
 These orders can only be asked for in domestic violence or elder or dependent adult abuse restraining order cases.

 For the person to be restrained, having a restraining order against him or her can have very serious consequences:

 He or she will not be able to go to certain places or to do certain things.
+For answers to your questions call Contact

 Protective orders usually prohibit one family member from contacting, or getting near, one or more other family members.
 For instance, a protective order may prevent an abusing spouse from coming within 500 feet of the abused spouse, or within 500 feet of the children.
-If a geographic restriction is included in a protective order, the protective order's circle of prohibition (the area where the person who is the subject of the Order cannot go) moves with the person (or people) protected.
+If a geographic restriction is included in a protective order, the protective order's circle of prohibition the area where the person who is the subject of the Order cannot go moves with the person or people protected.
 Thus, a spouse with a protective order can have a 500 foot circle around them that their spouse cannot enter, no matter where he/she goes.

 Once a Court grants a protective order, the person who is the object of the Order must be served with it – a requirement that is on top of the requirement to serve them with a divorce lawsuit.